Parkinson School of Health Sciences and Public Health

 PARKINSON EVENING OF EXCELLENCE

 Students completing a Master of Public Health and/or Master of Science degree will share their capstone projects, engage in scholarly discourse, and learn from fellow students and faculty.
 The Evening of Excellence provides an opportunity for students to celebrate their scholarly accomplishments with an interdisciplinary group of faculty and students.
 This virtual event is open to all students, faculty and guests of graduating students.
-Additional information will be available in early April from Lucia Garcia, Director of Student Affairs, firstname.lastname@example.org.
+Additional information will be available in early April from Devontae Bowman, firstname.lastname@example.org.

 PARKINSON CELEBRATION OF THE MAGIS

-The Parkinson School of Health Sciences and Public Health acknowledges outstanding Exercise Science, Healthcare Administration, and Public Health students with its annual Magis Awards.
+The Parkinson School of Health Sciences and Public Health acknowledges outstanding Exercise Science, Healthcare Administration, and Public Health undergraduate students with its annual Celebration of the Magis.
 Magis is a Latin word meaning "more" or "greater" and is related to the phrase "ad majorem Dei gloriam," the motto of the Society of Jesus and Loyola University Chicago.
-The awards recognize how honorees are always striving to do better and truly achieve Magis.
-The Magis Awards recognize Parkinson graduates and their continual drive to learn more and be of service to the greater good.
+The event recognizes how honorees are always striving to do better and truly achieve Magis.
+The Celebration of the Magis recognize Parkinson graduates and their continual drive to learn more and be of service to the greater good.
 All undergraduate seniors will be honored and exemplary students will receive several prestigious awards and certificates.
 The event is open to all Parkinson students, faculty, staff, and guests of graduate students.

 RSVP requested for Parkinson faculty, staff, and senior students.